humdrum-tools/humdrum-documentation/guide/ch10/index.md

 Another way of thinking of the <span class="option">f</span> option is that it allows us to define equivalences.
 Consider, for example, the task of counting all of the notes in a `**kern` melody that belong to a particular whole-tone pitch set.
-Let\'s create two files, one called `whole1` and the other called `whole2`.
+Let's create two files, one called `whole1` and the other called `whole2`.
 The file `whole1` might contain the following regular
 expressions: